fuzziqersoftware/newserv/README.md

 4. Optionally, install [resource_dasm](https://github.com/fuzziqersoftware/resource_dasm).
 This will enable newserv to send memory patches and load DOL files on PSO GC clients.
 PSO GC clients can play PSO normally on newserv without this.
 5. Run `cmake . && make` in the newserv directory.

-After building newserv, edit system/config.example.json as needed and rename it to system/config.json, set up [client patch directories](#client-patch-directories) if you're planning to play Blue Burst, then run `./newserv` in newserv's directory.
+After building newserv, edit system/config.example.json as needed **and rename it to system/config.json** (note that this step is not necessary for the precompiled releases!), set up [client patch directories](#client-patch-directories) if you're planning to play Blue Burst, then run `./newserv` in newserv's directory.

 To use newserv in other ways (e.g. for translating data), see the end of this document.